ml-feeds/url-shortener-feed/README.md

 It requires the following environment variables:
 * USF_TOKENS: a comma-separated list of tokens for access to this service
-* BITLY_TOKENS: a comma-separated list of tokens for access to Bitly
+* BITLY_TOKENS: a comma-separated list of tokens for access to the Bitly service

 Deployment version updates are not automated.
 They can be performed manually by editing and saving the function configuration.